 Best Meat Sticks: Chomps Original Beef Stick at Amazon

-"Grass-fed meat sticks with zero added sugar and available in 5 delectable flavors for easy snacking."
+"These grass-fed meat sticks with zero added sugar are available in five delectable flavors."

 Best Gourmet: Brooklyn Biltong Original Air Dried Beef at Amazon

-"A high-protein, zero-sugar jerky handcrafted and air dried in the manner of traditional South African biltong."
+"The high-protein, zero-sugar jerky is handcrafted and air-dried in the manner of traditional South African biltong."